hlung/AnalyticsEventModel/README.md

 ### Using property wrapper

+Using just simple property getter/setter to wrap around parameters dictionary works fine.
+But I want to further make code more clear.
 Normally, if you pass an instance variable into a property wrapper, it will give you error:

 ```